ayush12218317/TIC-TOE-GAME/README.md

 # TIC-TOE-GAME
-It is simple human and computer game
+It is a simple human and computer game in this, we use C++ language